mtuomiko/citybikeapp/citybikeapp-backend/README.md

 Example for running data loader: `./gradlew run --args "dataloader"`

+## Code generation and API generation

+Backend DAO layer implementation depends on jOOQ codegeneration (data about tables and columns and so on).
+It needs some schema to use for generation and here the schema is being formed in a temporary PostgreSQL testcontainer by running Flyway migrations on it.
+Meaning the build doesn't depend on an already existing DB, but a docker host is required.

+API specifications are being generated in [gen/api.yml](gen/api.yml) based on the controllers and API response classes.
+The spec isn't too pretty, API-first approach would probably be nicer and result in more coherent spec file.

 ## Environment variables

 This table describes relevant variables when running the application in production mode.
 Micronaut allows property